Seiya Suzuki Preview, Player Props: Cubs vs. Braves

 Seiya Suzuki At The Plate

-- In 46 games this season (34.8%), Suzuki has picked up an RBI, and in 16 of those games (12.1%) he had more than one.
-He has also driven in three or more of his team's runs in eight contests.
+- Suzuki has had an RBI in 47 games this year (35.3%), including 17 multi-RBI outings (12.8%).
+He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.